-Figure 19.13 Group Replication Status Advisor
+Figure 21.13 NDB Cluster Status Advisor

-Table 19.3 NDB Cluster Status Advisor Controls
+Table 21.3 NDB Cluster Status Advisor Controls

 Name Description Notification level when a NDB Cluster has all nodes of the same type (MGM, API, NDB) not running.
 Checks the node sets and generates an event if the nodes are not in CONNECTED, RESTARTING, STARTING, STARTED, or SINGLEUSER status.
 Notification level when a NDB Cluster is DEGRADED, when some of the data nodes are not running.
-Checks the data-node group sets and generates events for nodes that are not in RESTARTING, STARTING, STARTED, or SINGLEUSER status.
-Notification level when a Management (mgmd) node is not connected. , , Notification level when a Data node (ndbd or ndbmtd) is not running.
+Checks the data-node group sets and generates events for nodes that are not in RESTARTING, STARTED, or SINGLEUSER status.
+Notification level when a Management (mgmd) node is not connected.
+Checks the node and process status and generates events if the node is not in CONNECTED status, or if the related process is not found.
+Notification level when a Data node (ndbd or ndbmtd) is not running.
 Checks the node and process status and generates events if either the node is not in RESTARTING, STARTING, STARTED, or SINGLEUSER status, or if the related process is not found.